UNMECE231Fa2020/Homework-4/README.md

     template<class T> class List

-The letter `T` can change, and can be change to whatever you want.
+The letter `T` can change, and can be changed to whatever you want.
 Below is an example of the private data members should look like:

     template<class T> class List {
       private: